taviso/wpdfilter/README.md

 # Why?

-There are still people actively using WordPerfect for DOS.

-I use it because it is the most complete terminal-based word processing software.
+I use [WordPerfect for UNIX](https://wpunix.com) it because it is the most complete terminal-based word processoe.

 ## Official Filter

 - Isn't there an official WordPerfect search filter?

-Yes, but it doesn't read WordPerfect6 DOS files (even though they claim it does).
+Yes, but it doesn't read WordPerfect 5.x/6.x files (even though they claim it does).

 https://www.wordperfect.com/en/pages/items/8800095.html